-This is the way the Thai greet each other and one of the only words I was able to pronounce correctly in Thai ;)
+This is the way the Thai greet each other and one of the only words I was able to pronounce correctly in Thai!

 My name is Mirthe Kuiper, I am twenty-two years old and was born and raised in the Netherlands.
-Three years ago I moved to Belgium to study Theology there at the Evangelical Theological Faculty (ETF) in Leuven.
-This year I started the master program here in Religion and Education and last year I finished my bachelors.
+Three years ago I moved to Belgium to study Theology at the Evangelical Theological Faculty (ETF) in Leuven.
+This year I started the master program here in Religion and Education, and last year I finished my bachelors.

-The second week I stayed in Nakhon si Thammarat and got to see the different churches and meet with a lot of missionaries in the South.
+The second week I stayed in Nakhon Si Thammarat and got to see the different churches and meet with a lot of missionaries in the South.
 They talked to me about their lives as missionaries and about how they planted churches and evangelized.
-The different ways in which they planted the churches and trained local leaders really interested me, it’s an area I want to do more research on during my masters.
+The different ways in which they planted the churches and trained local leaders really interested me, as it’s an area I want to do more research on during my masters.

 Going to Thailand really made clear to me why I started studying theology in the first place, to serve God and help to build his church wherever he will send me.
 My time there not only motivated me for my studies, but it also taught me a lot of things about Thailand and working in a cross-cultural team.
 But above all, I learned a lot about God, his faithfulness to his people and about prayer.
 One quote of Oswald Chambers really stuck with me during my internship and after, when I was wondering if I was doing enough or if we ever will be able to do enough for God and this world: ‘Prayer doesn’t fit us for the greater work, prayer is the greater work’.
 This is great news for everybody because we can all do the greatest work there is wherever we are and will be!
 Today I want to specifically ask you to pray for the Thai church and the missionaries there!’